jestjs/jest/docs/UpgradingToJest29.md

 :::info

-The TypeScript examples bellow assume you are using type definitions from `jest`.
+The TypeScript examples below assume you are using type definitions from `jest` and not `@types/jest`.

 ```ts
 import {jest} from '@jest/globals';